Long-billed crow: Distribution and habitat

 The long-billed crow is endemic to the Maluku Islands, an archipelago within Indonesia.
 It is a forest-dwelling bird and is mainly found on the islands of Morotai, Kayoa, Kasiruta, Bacan and Halmahera.

 Status

 The long-billed crow has a restricted range with a total area of occupancy of about 25700 km2.
 The forests in which it lives are being degraded and the population of the crow is estimated to be declining.
-However, it is a common bird and seems able to adapt to a certain extent to secondary forests, partly logged areas, plantations and cultivated areas.
+However, it is a common bird and although it favours primary forest, it seems able to adapt to a certain extent to secondary forests, partly logged areas, coconut plantations and cultivated areas.
 The International Union for Conservation of Nature, for a long period of time, rated its conservation status as being of "least concern".
 On 2014 IUCN changed the status to "near threatened" because populations seemed to be declining more rapidly than was previously thought, but re-assigned it as least concern on 2024.